(As amended up to November 2021)

-At any general meeting a declaration by the Chair that a resolution has been carried, or carried by a particular majority, or lost, or not carried by a particular majority, shall be accepted unless five (5) members present call for a recount, in which case the members present shall divide and be recounted by two (2) members from each side of the division and appointed by the Chair to act as scrutineers.
+At any general meeting, a declaration by the Chair that a resolution has been carried, or carried by a particular majority, or lost, or not carried by a particular majority, shall be accepted unless 5 members present call for a recount, in which case the members present shall divide and be recounted by 2 members from each side of the division and appointed by the Chair to act as scrutineers.

-Upon any question arising at a general meeting, a member who is entitled to vote has one (1) vote only.
+Upon any question arising at a general meeting, a member who is entitled to vote has one vote only.

 All votes shall be given personally or by proxy.

 (1) In the case of an equality of votes, the Chair is entitled to exercise a casting vote as well as a deliberative vote.
 The Chair may decline to exercise the casting vote.

 (2) If the Chair does not exercise a casting vote, the question or motion shall be opened for further discussion for 15 minutes, after which time it shall be voted on by secret ballot or show of hands as directed by the Chair.
 In such ballot or show of hands, the Chair may exercise a casting vote as well as a deliberative vote.